nmsaini/liberty-demo-app/running-in-kind.md

                 number: 80
 " > liberty-demo-ingress.yaml
 ```
 The host is the DNS name of the host running the KIND cluster.
-You can change that to any valid dns that resolve to this HOST (as our ingress is running here).
+You can change that to any valid dns that resolves to this HOST (as our ingress is running here).

-We have another application running in our namespace exposing port 80, there you see another path being exposed.
-You can remove that from your yaml.
+We have another application running in our namespace exposing port 80, that is why you see another path being exposed.
+You can remove the 2nd pathType amd everything below from your yaml.

 Now lets create the ingress.
 ```
 kubectl apply -f liberty-demo-ingress.yaml